 Dependability is the definition of a healthy relationship.
 Couples in a relationship want to rely and depend upon each other.
 If partners in a relationship can do what they say and say what they do, it creates an atmosphere of trust and reliability by knowing their words and actions mean something to the other partner.
 Couples that rely on each other can both breathe a sigh of relief to know their partner has their back.

 So, to build trust and reliability in a relationship, do not keep secrets from each other, do not cheat on each other and mostly do what you say and say what you do that does not make a promise you know you cannot fulfill.

 It is a clear indicator that you are in a healthy relationship if your partner supports your individual lives outside the relationship.
 It is vital in a healthy relationship that you and your partner support each other’s’ goals and ambitions in life.

 Relationships take constant work and require that you and your partner have a willingness and capability to work together, help each other achieve their goals, generate ideas together and most importantly grow in love together.
 Your partner should advise, work, support and help you reach the goals you want and the ambitions you are aiming in your life.

 In a healthy relationship, your partner accepts you for who you are.
 He or she accepts and supports your lifestyle, friend, and family and most importantly, he is in full support of your goals and ambitions

 5. You fight, forgive and forget each other wrongs

-Always remember that, the one who is much closer to you, who you love and who loves you is more likely to hurt you, because he or she is closer to you than anyone else.
+Always remember that the one who is much closer to you, who you love and who loves you is more likely to hurt you because he or she is closer to you than anyone else.
 No one is perfect including you.
 If you know and understand this fact, you should easily forgive each other, their mistakes and discrepancies.
-Forgiving and forgetting means letting go offences and hurts; and not making snide remarks at them all the time.
+Forgiving and forgetting means letting go offenses and hurts; not making snide remarks at them all the time.